travetto/travetto/module/config/README.md

 ## Consuming

-The `ConfigLoader` service provides direct access to all of the loaded configuration.
+The `ConfigSource` service provides direct access to all of the loaded configuration.
 For simplicity, a decorator, `@Config` allows for classes to automatically be bound with config information on post construction.
 The decorator will install a `postConstruct` method if not already defined, that performs the binding of configuration.
-This is due to the fact that we cannot rewrite the constructor, and order of operation matterns.
+This is due to the fact that we cannot rewrite the constructor, and order of operation matters.

 The decorator takes in a namespace, of what part of the resolved configuration you want to bind to your class.
 Given the following class: